coldbox-modules/cbelasticsearch/readme.md

 - From [Index vs. Type on the Elastic blog](https://www.elastic.co/blog/index-vs-type).

-In short, indexes have a higher overhead and disallow the aggregation of search results between types.
+In short, indexes have a higher overhead and make the aggregation of search results between types very more expensive.
 If it is desired that your application search interfaces return multiple entity or domain types, then those should respresent distinctive types within a single index, allowing them to be aggregated, sorted, and ordered in search results.

 #### Creating and Mapping an Index